 Lucas mentioned how he is living in San Diego, California and they just received reports of the fatalities in their neighborhood.
 Although it’s still ain’t as bad as the rest of the world, it’s getting worse and it worries him both as an individual and a business owner.

 We asked Lucas how he and his team is coping with the pandemic.
 The accomplished entrepreneur wasn’t putting up a brave front but rather provided an honest statement, “we are mostly just scared and anxious.”

 However, they didn’t let the situation affect how they responded to their marketplace.
 In a sense, the pandemic is affecting a lot of his employees, including his personal life.

 The good thing is that his team has always been virtual.
 He has employees from New York, Tijuana in Mexico and more that are spread out across the country.
 Lucas was confident in their abilities and working from is nothing alien to them.

 To provide a better perspective for the listeners we asked Lucas to share a little bit about his businesses.

 Lucas has several businesses under his name.
 One is a consulting business where his virtual team handles the consultations of strong brands that are looking to grow their strategic operations.
 This isn’t limited to an existing market but also those that are still to be established.

-Lucas also owns a couple of retail businesses like a gym that is completely closed.
+Lucas also owns a couple of retail businesses, including a gym that he has completely closed.
 They are not taking any clients at all while the employees are at home.
 The entrepreneur also has a flooring store.